Knee Arthroscopy and Recovery – Does Post-Operative Synovial Fluid Replacement Improve Outcomes?

 Arthroscopic Knee Surgery is a universally accepted technique, and continuing improvements in both surgical techniques and equipment means an ever increasing number of patients can be operated on with less insult to external and surrounding structures, decreased incidence of complications, and a more rapid recovery and rehabilitation.

 As with any surgical intervention, knee arthroscopy is not completely benign, and the continual search to improve and optimise operative techniques has led to a general consideration of the infiltrates commonly utilised both during and after arthroscopy.
 Potentially detrimental effects on chondro-synthesis, caused by the still common practice of instilling local anaesthetic into the joint at the end of surgery have been reported.
-This prompted a study – published in the print edition of The Journal of Knee Surgery (insert issue date and number), by Consultant Surgeon Sanjeev Anand and colleagues, that sought to determine whether restoring a more physiologic environment within the joint by replacing the synovial fluid with a synthetic analogue following arthroscopy resulted in a measurably improved outcome.
+This prompted a study – published in the print edition of The Journal of Knee Surgery (J Knee Surg 2016; 29(06): 502-509), by Consultant Surgeon Sanjeev Anand and colleagues, that sought to determine whether restoring a more physiologic environment within the joint by replacing the synovial fluid with a synthetic analogue following arthroscopy resulted in a measurably improved outcome.

 VISCOSEAL® is a unique product designed to reduce pain and swelling following arthroscopic joint surgery.
 Developed and manufactured by TRB Chemedica, this novel, fermentative source Sodium Hyaluronate formulation is being used by an ever increasing number of Orthopaedic surgeons instead of local anaesthetic following arthroscopic joint surgery.